-How to Use Scatterplot in R
+How to Create Scatterplots in R

-Example 1: Simple scatterplot
+Example 1: Creating a simple scatterplot

-For creating a scatterplot, we will use the shows_data.csv file.
+We will use the shows_data.csv file.

 From that csv file, we will use Year and IMDb columns to draw a scatterplot.